JusteRaimbault/Governance/Docs/Luti/Luti.md

-# Exploration of a Luti model
+# Methods for the exploration of Luti models

 ## Typical stylized facts

+Luti models must reproduce several empirical stylized facts.

 For most "classical" Luti models, empirical stylized facts include : (see (Wegener and Furst, 2004))
   - impact of LU on Transport :